JerryNixon/dab-demo-environment-script/readme.md

 - Custom Docker image with config baked in (no secrets in environment variables)
 - Free-tier database with automatic fallback to paid tier if unavailable
 - Failed deployments auto-cleanup (or preserve with `-NoCleanup` for debugging)
+- **PowerShell 5.1+ compatibility**: Works with both Windows PowerShell and PowerShell Core

 ## Updating Your Deployment